bagisto/user-guide/src/configure/omnibus.md

 # Omnibus Price Disclosure

 The EU Omnibus Directive requires a store that announces a discount to show the lowest price it charged for that product in the 30 days before the discount.
-Bagisto can record product prices every day and show that lowest price next to a discounted price on the storefront.
+Bagisto can record product prices as they change and show that lowest price next to a discounted price on the storefront.

 Go to **Configure >> Catalog >> Products** and find the **Omnibus Price Disclosure** section.
 It is available on the current version of Bagisto.